What is the FGN Savings Bond?

 - Enter your investment amount — drag the slider or click the value to type directly.
 The minimum is ₦5,000 and the maximum is ₦50,000,000.

 - Select your bond tenor — choose between the 2-year and 3-year options.
-The live DMO rate for each tenor is displayed beside the button.
+The latest published DMO rate for each tenor is displayed beside the button.

 - Read your results — the calculator instantly shows your quarterly coupon amount, total coupon income over the full tenor, principal returned at maturity, and total return.